 The Power Symbol (Cho Ku Rei)

 Healers often use the Power Symbol to amplify the power of another symbol.
-It can also be drawn over the chakras to intensify the energy going through them.
+It can also be drawn over the chakras to intensify their energy.
 This removes any blocks and helps them get back into alignment.

 Additionally, Cho Ku Rei is also frequently used to cleanse people.
 By drawing this symbol over clients’ energy centers, healers can release negative energy and purify the body.

 The power symbol is also frequently used in times of conflict.
-This symbol can be drawn between two people to protect them from the other person’s harmful intentions.
+This symbol can be drawn between two people to protect them from other people’s harmful intentions.
 It can also be drawn between a person and an angry animal to reduce its negative energy.

 The Harmony Symbol (Sei Hei Ki)